t-black4/ros2_humnle_test/README.md

 fluxbox &
 x11vnc -display :1 -usepw -forever -loop -passwd vncpassword
 ```
+**Note:** The resolution 1920x1080 depends on your screen size and Dockerfile

 **Access Instructions:**
 - Use RealVNC to connect to the GUI